When to Worry About Irregular Periods

 - Treatment does not interfere with hormones

 - Brings quick, effective relief of fibroid symptoms

 - Does not require general anesthesia or stitches

 - Involves lower risks when compared to surgery procedures

 If you are experiencing symptoms from fibroids and irregular periods, we may have a solution for you.
-Give us a call at (855) 615-2555 to learn more about USA Fibroid Centers and Uterine Fibroid Embolization, and schedule an appointment today.
+Call us at 855.615.2555 to learn more about USA Fibroid Centers and Uterine Fibroid Embolization and schedule an appointment today.
 For your safety and convenience, we are now offering you a choice of telemedicine or in-office consultations.
 We look forward to hearing from you!